-Common Ground offers a wide variety of academic enrichment and support services for students during the school day.
+Common Ground offers a wide variety of academic enrichment and support services for students after school from 3:15-5:15pm and on Saturdays from 8 am to 12 noon.

 Academic Laboratories:

 Academic Labs provide students with targeted support in Math and Literacy to remediate or accelerate learning.
 After school academic labs school are staffed by staff and tutors who provide assistance to students who voluntarily seek assistance.
 Parent/guardians can request student attendance in labs by signing academic contracts.